theirish81/apif-libmailer/README.md

-# libmailer
+# apif-libmailer
-Generic mailer library for both SMTP and and Amazon SES
+Generic mailer library for both SMTP and and Amazon SES.

+WORK IN PROGRESS